|

 (4) Workshops: 2 hours and a half

 The subjects for WS have been decided, but the speakers of WSs are not pre determined in contrast to regular symposia.
-They will be composed of presentations selected by the organizers from abstracts submitted to each workshop by general participants, and we would like to encourage your application.
-Those
+They will be composed of presentations selected by the organizers from abstracts submitted to each workshop by general participants, and we would like to encourage your application. |

 (5) Tutorials: 2 hours and a half